Suicide Prevention Awareness Month

 3. Participate in a Training

 QPR: Question, Persuade, Refer – 3 simple steps that anyone can learn to help save a life from suicide.
 Just as people trained in CPR help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
-To register for the FREE upcoming class on November 10 click here.

 4. Attend an Event